drewgreenwell/electron-angular/README.md

 Run `npm run electron` or `electron .` to run the app in electron

 The build artifacts will be stored in the `dist/` directory.
-Including an updated copy of the ELectron file main.js to allow for easy packaging.
+Including an updated copy of the Electron required files main.js and package.json to allow for easy packaging.
+This logic is performed in `copy-files-for-packaging.js`.

 ## Package